 “I know the APC Board and management are very excited to work closely with the Athlete Commission, and we are excited by what we can achieve together.”

 Meeting for the first time in Sydney, NSW, recently, the Athlete Commission addressed the immediate need to establish a strategic direction, terms of reference and effective governance structures.

 Kate McLoughlin, Chef de Mission of the 2016 and 2020 Australian Paralympic Teams, said the inaugural meeting showed the potential of the Athlete Commission to make a meaningful impact.

 “It was such a privilege to attend the meeting and experience the energy in the room.
 Every member of this Commission brings a passion for excellence, and I know they will make things happen,” McLoughlin said.

 “We are looking to them for leadership and to represent the views of Paralympic athletes across all sports, to help the APC and our partners ensure they are accessing the information and support required.

 “We also see the Athlete Commission as one of the driving forces of the Mob, connecting the present to the past and the future with a strong focus on nurturing wellbeing – not just related to sport.”

 In addition to the APC Athlete Commission, a Mob Leadership Team has also been established as a conduit between athletes within their respective sports, peers outside their sport, and the Athlete Commission itself.

-This team includes the members of the Athletes’ Commission, along with Ellie Cole (swimming), Grant Mizens (wheelchair basketball), Hannah Macdougall (cycling), Kat Ross (rowing), Katie Kelly (triathlon), Maddy Hogan (athletics), Matt Levy (swimming), Nicole Esdaile (goalball) and Sharon Jarvis (equestrian).
+This team includes the members of the Athlete Commission, along with Ellie Cole (Para-swimming), Grant Mizens (wheelchair basketball), Hannah MacDougall (Para-cycling), Kathryn Ross (Para-rowing), Katie Kelly (Para-triathlon), Madeleine Hogan (Para-athletics), Matt Levy (Para-swimming), Nicole Esdaile (goalball) and Sharon Jarvis (Para-equestrian).